Karnataka to consider opening higher education institutions on experts advice | Education

 ''The government is considering opening higher educational institutions in a phased manner after vaccinating students and teachers,'' the Chief Minister said in response to a question.

-No discussion has been taken with regard to opening schools as those below 18-years are not yet vaccinated, and clinical trials are on to vaccinate them.
+No discussion has been held with regard to opening schools as those below 18-years are not yet vaccinated, and clinical trials are on to vaccinate them, the CM said.

 The Karnataka government had recently constituted a 13-member expert committee headed by eminent cardiologist and founder of Narayana Health Dr Devi Shetty to analyse and advise to control a possible third Covid-19 wave in Karnataka.